Booking a trip is the fun part of planning. Packing, on the other hand…

 Travel Packing List for Women

-It turns out that backpacking packing lists for female travellers are not all that different from general ones.
-There are just two extra things that I’d recommend taking, if those are products that you also need at home: sanitary products and birth control.
+Incredibly, it turns out that backpacking packing lists for female travellers are not all that different from general ones.
+There are just two extra things that I’d recommend adding to the ultimate packing list for her, those are products that you also need at home: sustainable sanitary products and birth control.
+It all comes down to planning out your travel needs list and adapting it from there.

-Finding tampons in many countries is a hassle and a half so it’s worth packing a package.
-Or even better, get a menstrual cup for extra sustainability and space-saving points.
+Finding tampons in many countries is a hassle and a half so it’s worth preparing in advance.
+I think the best option now is a menstrual cup for extra sustainability, cost-effectiveness, AND space-saving points.

-Another ESSENTIAL thing is stocking up on birth control, if you’re using a re-stockable kind.
+Another ESSENTIAL thing is stocking up on is birth control, if you’re using a re-stockable kind.
 Pills might not be available everywhere without a prescription, impossible to ship through the mail, or the same brand might not be available in your destination.
+It might be worth looking into longer term alternatives like implants or IUDs and seeing if they work for you.

 Some lady travellers also speak highly of a Shewee, a nifty little device that allows you to pee standing up.